 You may use the table of contents below to navigate faster

-You are legally allowed to apply for a job, stay in Vietnam, and work on business visa.
+You are legally allowed to apply for a job, stay in Vietnam, and work on a business visa.
 However, you should be able to prove that your work permit is currently being processed by your employer.

 The requirements for being granted a Vietnam work permit vary depending on the specific role but the general requirements are as follows: